waleedalmadhab/search_choices/README.md

 * buildDropDownDialog Function controls the layout of the dropdown dialog.
 * searchInputDecoration InputDecoration sets the search bar decoration.
 * itemsPerPage int if set, organizes the search list per page with the given number of items displayed per page.
-* currentPage PointerThisPlease<int> if itemsPerPage is set, holds the page number for the search items to be displayed.
+* currentPage PointerThisPlease of an int if itemsPerPage is set, holds the page number for the search items to be displayed.
 * customPaginationDisplay Widget Function(Widget listWidget, int totalFilteredItemsNb, Function updateSearchPage) if itemsPerPage is set, customizes the display and the handling of the pagination on the search list.
-* futureSearchFn Future<int> Function(String keyword, List<DropdownMenuItem> itemsListToClearAndFill, int pageNb) used to search items from the network.
+* futureSearchFn Function used to search items from the network.
 Must return items (up to itemsPerPage if set).
 Must return an int with the total number of results (allows the handling of pagination).
-* futureSearchOrderOptions Map<String, Map<String,dynamic>> when futureSearchFn is set, can be used to display search order options specified in the form {"order1Name":{"icon":order1IconWidget,"asc":true},}.
+* futureSearchOrderOptions Map when futureSearchFn is set, can be used to display search order options specified in the form {"order1Name":{"icon":order1IconWidget,"asc":true},}.
 Please refer to the documentation example: https://github.com/lcuis/search_choices/blob/master/example/lib/main.dart.
-* futureSearchFilterOptions Map<String, Map<String, Object>> when futureSearchFn is set, can be used to display search filters specified in the form {"filter1Name":{"icon":filter1IconWidget,"values":["value1",{"value2":filter1Value2Widget}}}.
+* futureSearchFilterOptions Map when futureSearchFn is set, can be used to display search filters specified in the form {"filter1Name":{"icon":filter1IconWidget,"values":["value1",{"value2":filter1Value2Widget}}}.
 Please refer to the documentation example: https://github.com/lcuis/search_choices/blob/master/example/lib/main.dart.

 #### Multiple choice constructor